 Franz Bardon Books

-Franz BardonWhat is clearly distinct in any one of Franz Bardon’s books is his dedication to the work including Hermetics.
-Hermetic refers to knowledge that is in correspondence with the conduct of the Universe.
-The books concentrate on the substance of the work, supplying beneficial and functional information for the student to be guided by.
-What establishes his books apart from the majority of his contemporaries, is that nowhere will you discover peacock assertions regarding him, his success, or achievements.
-Bardon did not appear to be seeking to develop a legend regarding himself.
-The only self-references in his works are irregular attestations that he had himself used this or that procedure.
+Franz BardonWhat stands out clearly in any of Franz Bardon’s books is his commitment to practices, including Hermetics.
+Hermetic refers to knowledge that corresponds with the workings of the universe.
+The books concentrate on the substance of the work, supplying beneficial and practical information to guide the student.
+What sets his books apart from most of his contemporaries is that nowhere will you find self-promoting assertions about him, his successes or his achievements.
+Bardon did not appear to be seeking to build a legend around himself.
+The only self-references in his works are occasional attestations that he had himself used the procedures he describes.

-Bardon’s works are uncommon in that they have relatively small theoretical sections, and are for more focused on the application of the concept together with exercises.
-They were written to enable students who wanted to practice the work to do so if unable to study with the tutelage of an expert, teacher or master.
+Bardon’s works are uncommon in that they contain relatively small theoretical sections and are far more focused on the application of concepts, together with exercises.
+They were written to allow students who wanted to practise the work to do so, even if they could not study with a teacher or master.

 Bardon, like The Life Force Institute, makes knowledge & instruction available to those outside of the normal learning establishments.

-The prescribed intention for every one of his books, was to offer the serious student one of the most complete and effective possible guides accessible outside of an occult lodge without the advantage of a personal instructor.
-In this regard, this aligns closely with the objectives of The Life Force Institute, as we aim to make knowledge of the energies of life and their application in everyday life, more readily available.
-The Life Force Institute continues to work on approaches to make the information readily available, to ensure that students who do not have the benefit of participating in courses or have individual tutelage, will still have access to this source of learning.
+The stated intention for each of his books was to offer the serious student a complete and practical guide accessible outside of an occult lodge.
+This aligns closely with the objectives of The Life Force Institute, which works to make knowledge of the energies of life and their application in everyday life more readily accessible.
+The Life Force Institute develops methods to ensure that students, who cannot attend courses or receive individual tutelage, still have access to this body of learning.

-Bardon wrote from the perspective of somebody who has actually undertaken every item of the work himself.
+Bardon wrote from the perspective of somebody who had undertaken every item himself.

-Throughout his writings, Bardon reveals topics in a very practical way, without all the flowery language so widespread in occultism.
-It should be apparent from the outset, Bardon wrote from lengthy and deep experience as opposed to off the top of his head.
-The depth of his experience can frequently be tough for the reader to understand, for he usually wrote from the perspective of somebody who has actually done every item of the work for himself.
-In this way, he typically conveys the principle that all which he details, is achievable.
+Throughout his writings, Bardon reveals topics in a very practical way, without the flowery language so widespread in occultism.
+It should be apparent from the outset that he wrote from deep experience rather than off the top of his head.
+The depth of that experience can be difficult for the reader to absorb, as he typically wrote from the perspective of someone who has actually done every item of the work personally.
+In this way, he consistently conveys the principle that all he describes is achievable.

-Every one of Bardon’s books, originally written in German, suffer from readability difficulties, which are commonly caused by translation problems.
-Often the concepts were challenging to convert into another language, as the translator may not have had a suitable sensitivity for the topic.
-Translational difficulties aside, something which makes an enduring impression is Bardon’s evident sincerity.
-He insists frequently that he is doing as much as possible to document the work to aide in the development of a serious student.
-In line with this, he also frequently reiterates that he has actually carried out each routing, ritual or procedure.
-This is a really important element for any kind of comprehensive training.
-Those who write the work, should have embarked on the activities, tasks or procedures themselves.
+All of Bardon’s books were originally written in German, and the translations often suffer from issues of readability.
+Often, the concepts were challenging to convert into another language, as the translator may not have had a suitable sensitivity for the topic.
+Translational difficulties aside, something which makes an enduring impression is Bardon’s sincerity.
+He insists that he is doing as much as possible to document the work to aid in the development of a serious student.
+He also frequently reiterates that he has actually carried out each routine, ritual or procedure.
+This is a really important element as those who write the work should have commenced on the activities, tasks or procedures themselves.

 Knowledge depends upon the growth of the intellectual capabilities of the Life Force, while wisdom requires the equable development of all facets of you as a Life Force being.

-One should consider for a moment that knowledge is not wisdom.
-Knowledge depends upon the growth of the intellectual capabilities of the Life Force.
-Wisdom, on the other side, requires the equable development of all facets of the Life Force.
-For that reason, knowledge is a mere ideology, which on its own can make an individual neither awake nor informed.
-A learned person will have the ability to talk a lot regarding a topic, such as the life force, astrology, the Quaballah, and so on.
-However, they will never have the ability to comprehend the complete aspects of the subject.
-Hopefully, you can start to appreciate the distinction between a philosopher and thinker, compared to someone who would be considered a true teacher or a sage.
+Consider for a moment that knowledge is not wisdom.
+Knowledge depends upon the development of the intellectual capabilities of the Life Force.
+Wisdom, on the other hand, requires the balanced development of all facets of the Life Force.
+For that reason, knowledge alone is insufficient, incapable of making a person truly awake or informed.
+A learned person can speak at length on subjects such as the life force, astrology, or the Qabalah, yet will never fully comprehend the complete dimensions of the subject.
+There is a meaningful distinction between a philosopher or thinker and someone who would be regarded as a true teacher.
 Through his works, Franz Bardon was a true teacher of the work.

-The mental exercises Bardon prescribes, such as one-pointedness, watching the roaming of consciousness and so on, are commonplace in yogic and other occult works.
-Indeed the same principle of Ekagrata is an important cornerstone of activities conducted through The Life Force Institute.
+The mental exercises Bardon prescribes, such as one-pointedness and observing the wandering of consciousness, are found in yogic and other occult traditions.
+The same principle of Ekagrata is an important element of activities conducted through The Life Force Institute.

 Bardon informs that each part of the body is regulated by the electric magnetic or neutral forces, and imbalances cause illness.

-The approach to Ontology revealed by Franz Bardon, starts with the book, “Initiation into Hermetics” and is expanded upon in the subsequent volumes.
-In his works, Bardon postulates an energetic representation of the universe adapted from Taoism and Hindu cosmology.
-He identified a concept of electric and magnetic fluids which complement each other in the same way that Yin & Yang do.
-Bardon informs us that each part of the body is regulated by the electric force, the magnetic force, or neutral forces.
-He indicates that illness is frequently created through imbalances in these energies.
+The approach to Ontology revealed by Franz Bardon begins with “Initiation into Hermetics”, and is expanded upon in the subsequent volumes.
+In his works, Bardon sets out an energetic representation of the universe drawn from Taoism and Hindu cosmology.
+He identified a concept of electric and magnetic fluids that complement each other in the same way that Yin and Yang do.
+Each part of the body, he tells us, is governed by electric, magnetic or neutral forces, and illness is frequently the result of imbalances in these energies.

-The highest element described by Bardon is the Akasha, which gives rise to and binds the four elements of earth, fire, air, and water.
-Much of Bardon’s training calls for a student to overcome the imbalances in these elemental aspects within you.
-Only after balance is achieved can you advance spiritually.
-As such, prior to the student becoming a master of the elements, they needed to balance, harmonise and control the manifestations of all the elements within their being.
+The highest element described by Bardon is the Akasha, which gives rise to and binds the four elements of earth, fire, air and water.
+Much of Bardon’s training asks the student to address imbalances in these elemental qualities within themselves.
+Spiritual advancement cannot occur until balance is achieved.
+Before the student can become a master of the elements, they must first balance, harmonise and bring the manifestations of all elements within their own being under conscious control.

 You can only establish an understanding of yourself & the universe within to the extent of your own awareness, understanding and spiritual maturation.

-Bardon on many occasions emphasised that you can only establish an understanding of yourself and the universe within the extent of your very own awareness, understanding and spiritual maturation.
-The energies of life and the universe are an important factor in all of the work from The Life Force Institute.
-We concur with aspects from Bardon that the more balanced, more evolved student has access to a more comprehensive reality.
+Bardon emphasised on many occasions that you can only establish an understanding of yourself and the universe within the extent of your own awareness, understanding and spiritual maturation.
+The energies of life and the universe are central to all of the work from The Life Force Institute.
+In line with Bardon’s view, the Institute concurs that the more balanced and evolved student has better access to a more comprehensive reality.

 Initiation into Hermetics

-The initial publication by Franz Bardon released in 1956 was “Initiation into Hermetics”, known in the original German edition as “Der Weg zum Wahren Adepten”.
-This work can be of interest to many in the fields of philosophy and theosophy, as well as metaphysics.
-Bardon writings do not include any religious doctrine, which makes them attractive to a broader audience than some other authors.
+The first publication by Franz Bardon, released in 1956, was “Initiation into Hermetics”, known in the original German as “Der Weg zum Wahren Adepten”.
+This work is of interest to those in the fields of philosophy, theosophy and metaphysics alike.
+Bardon’s writings include no religious doctrine, which makes them accessible to a broader readership than many other authors in this field.

-Despite the title, this book is not a course towards fantastic riches nor power over others.
-If these are the objectives of the reader, then they will certainly not meet with success, as these aspects are not aligned with the concepts of metaphysics and ontology espoused in this publication.
-If you are to take up this work by Bardon, then it would certainly be considered a good idea to start considering your reasons for undertaking this responsibility.
+Despite the title, this book is not a course towards personal gain or control over others.
+If those are your objectives, you will not meet with success there, as they are not aligned with the principles of metaphysics and ontology this publication addresses.
+If you choose to take up this work, it would be worth taking time to examine your reasons for doing so.

 Bardon’s works cultivate three areas of the self (mental, astral & physical) in a well-balanced manner.

-The book itself is a blend of theory and exercises separated into ten steps.
-Within each of the ten steps, you are going to discover three types of exercises pertaining to the different aspects of: mental (non-being spirit or mind), astral (frequently labelled soul) and also the physical.
-These exercises in each of the ten steps were expressly developed to complement each other and should not be embarked upon in isolation.
-As the reader advances through the book, they will carry out the current mental, astral and physical exercise during each period of work or meditation.
-The intent is to cultivate each of the three areas of the self concurrently and in a well-balanced means, to ensure that the overall stability of your entire form can be maintained.
+The book itself is a blend of theory and exercises arranged across ten steps.
+Within each step, you will find three types of exercises relating to the mental (the non-being spirit or mind), the astral (frequently described as the soul) and the physical.
+These exercises were designed to complement one another and should not be undertaken in isolation.
+As you advance through the book, you will carry out the corresponding mental, astral and physical exercises during each period of work or meditation.
+The aim is to cultivate all three aspects of the self concurrently and in a balanced way, so that the overall stability of your entire form is maintained.

-Mental exercises for the abstract mental being start with directly observing the mind and progressing from there, with each succeeding exercise building on the previous ones.
-While the astral exercises focus on methodically cataloguing the positive and negative facets of the self in connection with the emotions.
-Later on, the astral exercises build upon these experiences enabling the reader to transform unfavourable aspects into positives.
-While the physical exercises of the body are aimed at developing the observation, integration and use of the physical body within the material world.
-Throughout this book, Bardon leaves the experiential side of the equation up to the individual, as it ought to be.
+Mental exercises for the abstract mental being begin with direct observation of the mind and progress from there; each successive exercise builds on the one before.
+The astral exercises focus on methodically exploring the positive and negative qualities of the self in connection with the emotions, and later build upon these experiences to allow you to transform unfavourable qualities into positive ones.
+The physical exercises of the body are directed at developing observation, integration and use of the physical body within the material world.
+In this book, Bardon leaves the experiential side of the equation to the individual, as it should be.

-The outcome of these practical exercises is the advancement of an understanding of facets of metaphysics and just how energies and different aspects control your life.
-Keep in mind that Bardon purposefully will leave every student to puzzle some points out on their own.
-This is an essential component of any kind of path to self-realisation and empowerment, as it permits you to start the process of thinking and exploring for yourself, as opposed to simply adhering to some prescribed doctrine.
-This is what will enable the reader to advance beyond knowledge into a fuller perspective of wisdom.
+The outcome of these practical exercises is a developing understanding of metaphysics and of how energies and various forces shape your life.
+Bear in mind that Bardon deliberately leaves each student to work certain things out independently.
+This is an essential component of any genuine path to self-realisation, as it asks you to begin thinking and exploring for yourself, as opposed to simply adhering to a prescribed doctrine.
+This is what allows the reader to move beyond knowledge into a fuller perspective of wisdom.

 Students need to proceed gradually through the works at their own pace, according to their own development.

-Some have certainly found that a hasty, indiscriminate, intellectual study of the theory and techniques has the potential to bring about considerable damage to the nervous system, the mental and physical bodies, as well as leading to psychiatric problems or various other conditions.
-This is why in his publications, Bardon indicates that students need to proceed gradually through the activities at their own pace.
+Some have found that a hasty, indiscriminate study of the theory and techniques covered in his works can bring about considerable damage to the nervous system and the mental and physical bodies, and may lead to psychiatric problems or other conditions.
+This is why Bardon indicates throughout his publications that students must proceed gradually through the activities at their own pace.

-There is no typical duration for someone to progress through the entire ten steps in Bardon’s first book.
-In actuality, it does not matter how much time it takes you to finish this work, but rather one must progress at a pace suitable for your own development.
-This also aligns with guidance from the custodians of The Life Force Institute regarding awakening your inner Life Force, as this is a continuous process and one which must not be rushed.
+There is no fixed duration for completing all ten steps in Bardon’s first book.
+How long it takes you does not matter.
+What matters is that you progress at a pace suited to your own development.
+This also aligns with guidance from the custodians of The Life Force Institute regarding awakening your inner Life Force, which is a continuous process and one that must not be rushed.

 The Practice of Magical Evocation